Fire Precautions During Construction

 Building surveyors, building inspectors, and engineers when evaluating an application for a building permit, building surveyors need to scrutinize compliance with EP1.5 and E1.9 of the BCA.
 Before inspecting any site, building surveyors, building inspectors and engineers should inspect the fire services and not approve any inspection stage where they are non-existent or non-compliant.

 Once a property has been built, there is numerous fire safety equipment you can install, depending on the nature of the property.
 Fire alarms, fire sprinkler systems, fire extinguishers, and automatic fire-suppression systems are an important addition to commercial and residential developments.
 These can help extinguish a fire in the early stages, not only increasing the safety of occupiers but also aiming to protect the structure of the building itself so that it can continue to function under minimal repairs after a fire.

-As a property developer, you have many duties with regards to implementing fire precautions.
+As a property developer, you have many duties with regard to implementing fire precautions.
 From selecting ideal internal linings for a property to building a good framework which prevents fire spread, and finally installing the necessary fire safety equipment.